microsoft/pxt-microbit/docs/lessons/headbands/quiz-answers.md

 coll.push("clock")
 ```

-Write the line of code that will display the string "puppy" using `data->coll`.
+Write the line of code that will display the string "puppy" using ``coll``.

 <br/>